-The PP5P encompasses stakeholder recommendations, concerns, and demands that transpired from the eleven PPDs.
+The PP5P includes stakeholder recommendations, concerns, and demands that emerged from the eleven PPDs.
 Following, are the ten policy recommendations identified during the PPDs:

 i.
-Entrepreneurship Development
+Conducive Entrepreneurship Ecosystem

 In KP, entrepreneurship is hindered by the lack of collaboration between industry, academia, research institutions, and government departments.
-To address this issue, the government should introduce a joint platform that allows responsible government institutions, industry, academia, and research institutes to combine their synergies to synergies to boost business innovations.
-This platform can serve as a place where participants can discuss their problems and arrange financially viable projects.
+To address this issue, the government should introduce a joint platform that allows responsible government institutions, industry, academia, and research institutes to combine their synergies to to boost business innovation through research & development and joint collaboration.
+This platform can serve as a place where participants can discuss their problems and propose financially viable projects.
 The government should also arrange boot camps for new entrepreneurs and link them with investors for seed funding.

+Additionally, the government should create an online repository with the help of academia.

 Additionally, the government should create an online repository with the help of academia to connect aspiring entrepreneurs and investors for collaboration.
 This platform can serve as a learning center for students to develop and work on their projects.

 To improve the actual performance of the industry and various products developed by the industry, there is a need for academic research.
-Academia should undertake demand-driven action research, with the demand emanating from the practical issues faced by the industry.
+Academia should undertake demand-driven action research, with the demand emanating from the practical issues being faced by the industry.
 Experienced entrepreneurs and the government should encourage and handhold aspiring entrepreneurs.

 Furthermore, the government should introduce internship programs for students.
-This program will provide students with entrepreneurial experience and equip them with regulatory, evaluation skills, and technical knowledge.
+These programs will provide students with entrepreneurial experience and equip them with regulatory, technical knowledge and business management skills.

-In conclusion, the government of KP should take measures to foster collaboration between industry, academia, research institutions, and government departments to boost entrepreneurship.
+In conclusion, the government of KP should take measures to foster collaboration between industry, academia, research institutions, and government departments to encourage entrepreneurship.
 Such measures will create opportunities for aspiring entrepreneurs and contribute to the overall economic development of the province.